📖FAQ

 Mulvaney Trustees (UK) Ltd. dba Vantru ("Security Trustee")

 Vantruarrow-up-right serves as the Security Trustee, which holds a master security interest in the underlying loan collateral on behalf of Lenders.
-In the event of a default, Lenders can instruct the Security Trustee to take ownership of loan collateral to be liquidated or held to maturity so as to repay loans in default, pursuant to the Security Trust Deearrow-up-rightdarrow-up-right executed between OpenTrade SPC and Vantru and as referenced in the Master Lending Agreementarrow-up-right signed between OpenTrade SPC and Lenders.
+In the event of a default, Lenders can instruct the Security Trustee to take ownership of loan collateral to be liquidated or held to maturity so as to repay loans in default, pursuant to the Security Trust Deedarrow-up-right executed between OpenTrade SPC and Vantru and as referenced in the Master Lending Agreementarrow-up-right signed between OpenTrade SPC and Lenders.

 Circle Internet Financial LLC ("Circle")